Target mass corrections in lepton--nucleus DIS: theory and applications to nuclear PDFs: Parton model

 where on the RHS the Mellin transformation has yielded a simple sum of Mellin moments.
-(Note, we indicate the Mellin moment by the ``$n$'' superscript, as the tilde-notation has already been used for the pre-scaled PDFs as we discuss in the following section.)
+(Note that we indicate the Mellin moment by the ``$n$'' superscript, as the tilde-notation has already been used for the pre-scaled PDFs, which we discuss in the following section, and $N$ already denotes averaged nucleon quantities.)

-The relation between the structure functions in the parton model and the OPE can now be easily seen by comparing the Mellin-moment of \eqref{eq:pm} with the $j{=}0$--term in \eqref{eq:strFn2DefOPEmassive}:
+The relation between the structure functions in the parton model and the OPE can now be easily seen by comparing the Mellin-moment of Eq.~\eqref{eq:Mellin-pm} with the $j{=}0$ term in Eq.~\eqref{eq:strFn2DefOPEmassive}:

 where a sum over $i=q,g$ is understood.
 From this equation we see that the matrix elements $\tilde{A}^n$ of Eq.~\eqref{eq:strFn2DefOPEmassive} are simply the Mellin moments of the parton distribution functions: